russpowers/nim-atom/README.md

 ## Jump To Definition
 Use Ctrl + Shift + Left Click to jump to the definition under the mouse cursor.

+## Build and Run
+Use `Ctrl`-`Shift`-B to build, which compiles the current file or its project.
+If there are errors, they will show up normally.
+These may be different that the linting errors (and probably are more accurate).
+The status bar in the lower right will show if it was successful or failed.

+Use `F5` to build and run the current file or its project.
+If the build fails, it will not try to run anything.
+Be sure you set up the `Run Command` first!

+These commands can work on individual files or projects.
+If you are editing a file that's not in a project, these commands will just build/run that file.
+If it is part of a project, these commands will build/run the project root file.

 ## Notes
 Sometimes the nim compiler or nimsuggest crashes, and you'll see the error notification.
 It's not a big deal, and nimsuggest will auto-restart.
 You can view full error dumps in the developer tools console (`Ctrl`-`Alt`-`i` or `Ctrl`-`Shift`-`i`).
 This can be annoying when doing on-the-fly error checking, so it is disabled by default.